University News Last updated 26 March

 "This year, we are continuing to work with Brindleyplace and Ikon Gallery, delivering high-profile arts showcases in the heart of the city.
 Through our Createch programmes, we are additionally fusing art, technology, and innovation to push the boundaries of design.
 We are continuing to position BCU at the forefront of the UK's creative future."

-The latest rankings follow a series of recent achievements for the University, including being named in the top 10 higher education providers for social mobility in the English Social Mobility Index, as well as receiving the Athena Swan Institution Silver Award and a Race Equality Charter Bronze Award.
+These latest rankings build on a series of recent achievements for BCU, including being named among the top 10 higher education providers for social mobility in the English Social Mobility Index, as well as receiving an Athena Swan Institution Silver Award and a Race Equality Charter Bronze Award.

-Professor David Mba, Vice-Chancellor of Birmingham City University, said: “Our art and design facilities are world-class, and our students go on to have a wide range of fascinating careers thanks to the skills, experience and confidence they gain from their time at BCU.
+Professor David Mba, Vice-Chancellor of BCU, said: “Our art and design facilities are world-class, and our students go on to have a wide range of fascinating careers thanks to the skills, experience and confidence they gain from their time at BCU.

 “Practical experience is embedded in the curriculum across our arts courses, so that students are ready to challenge norms through interdisciplinary approaches.